Hamilton Lane Global Private Assets Fund

 The Hamilton Lane Global Private Assets Fund is designed to provide investors with exposure to a portfolio of private equity and credit investments spread across several investment strategies: buyout, growth and venture capital, and private credit.
 The fund is globally diversified with a bias towards North America and buyouts.

-The fund structure is a compelling feature, in our view.
+The fund structure is also a compelling feature, in our view.
 It provides several benefits to long-term investors over traditional closed-end private equity funds and private equity investment trusts.

-Please note, the fund offers a monthly subscription and redemption facility, with redemptions capped at a maximum 5% of the net assets of the fund per quarter.
+These include a monthly subscription and redemption facility, with redemptions capped at a maximum 5% of the net assets of the fund per quarter.
 Investors should be prepared to hold the fund for the long term.

 Private equity and credit are areas that may be underrepresented within a typical investor's portfolio.
 In our view this could be a compelling opportunity to gain access to both asset classes via one of the world’s leading private market investors – you should form your own view.